5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - No patched `DSDT` – only SSDT hotpatches were used for maximum ACPI-compliance
 - Custom AppleALC Layout to support the Audio Jack's of Lenovo Mini Dock Statiosn 4337 and 4338.
 It uses **Layout-ID 39** and has been integrated into AppleALC since [version 1.7.3](https://github.com/acidanthera/AppleALC/releases/tag/1.7.3)

-### ⚠️ WARNING
+### ⚠️ WARNING!

 | ATTENTION
 |:--------------
-Don't apply root patches with OpenCore Legacy Patcher after installing macOS Sonoma – it's not compatible with macOS 14 and will semi-brick the system.
+Don't apply root patches with OpenCore Legacy Patcher after installing macOS Sonoma – it's not compatible with macOS 14 yet and will semi-brick the system.
 In this case, boot into Safe Mode (or add `-igvxvesa` to boot-args) and revert the root patches.

 ## Specs